 Despite its classical echoes, the façade of Buckingham Palace has always struck me as austere and uninviting, but no sooner had we reached the central archway, than the courtyard disclosed the main building of Bath stone, a lovely mellow ochre colour, redesigned by that inspired Georgian architect, John Nash, to whom the capital owes much of its elegance.
 At the door, (where their open laudau set down the Prince and Princess of Wales after their marriage) we were ushered over the threshold by a liveried footman, into a wide reception gallery, all red carpets, chandeliers and buttoned furniture in the Rococo style.
 The walls were hung with priceless portraits by old masters.
 And not a lick of Dulux anywhere: it was all gold leaf!

 Out on the lawn where the band was playing, a multitude had gathered.
-There were morning suits and military uniforms, cardinals in claret red and bishops in gaiters.
+There were morning suits and military uniforms, cardinals in scarlet and bishops in purple wearing gaiters.
 All the ladies were turned out like fashion plates.
 But it would be wrong to suggest that this was an occasion largely for the noble and renowned.
 The majority of guests were rank and file citizens like us, lucky enough to represent their organisation or profession.
 We spotted many familiar faces from Parliament and the world of entertainment.

 On the stroke of four, Her Majesty appeared on the terrace accompanied by Prince Philip, Prince Charles and his fiancée, Princess Anne and Captain Mark Phillips, and Prince and Princess Michael of Kent.
 The Blues and Royals struck up the national anthem, the crowd stilled and, in an automatic reflex, the uniformed guests stood to attention, presenting a stiff salute.
 Then everyone relaxed.
 A respectful informality was the order of the day.
 The Royal Family moved down the cordoned aisles between the crowd, lingering now and then whilst particular guests were singled out for presentation.